-Live Sass Compiler is a VS Code extension to compile Sass/Scss files to CSS with realtime live browser reload.
+Live Sass Compiler is a VS Code extension to compile SASS/SCSS files to CSS with real time live browser reload.
 It has a customizable extension where we can use either .css or .min.css.
 It even has a quick status bar control and a Customizable file location of exported CSS.
 Live Sass supports auto prefix and can exclude specific folders by configuring them in the settings.
-If you’re a front-end developer or a CSS nerd then this extension is a must for you.
+If you’re a front-end developer or a CSS pro then this extension is a must for you.

 This collection of extensions might be far from being complete as there are thousands of them with new ones coming.
 However, saving time on IDE can boost your productivity and do more.